PairingWithMe/articles/david/2023/01/02/create-react-pie-chart-using-chartjs/pie-chart.md

 ]
 ```

-In this block we can see three main fields:
+In this block, we can see three main fields:

 * *label*: is the label of the value of the slice.
 * *data*: is the array of the values of all slices.
 The order should match the order of labels defined in line 29.